 - Have a basic knowledge of the important diseases of North American wildlife, especially wildlife zoonoses.

 - Understand the medical and ethical issues regarding the treatment, rehabilitation, and conservation of wildlife.

 - Understand the concept of conservation medicine, and the role the Wildlife Center can play in wildlife disease monitoring, ecosystem health, conservation, and public education.

-Interested students should apply to firstname.lastname@example.org.
-Please include a résumé, a letter explaining career goals, and a completed WCV Externship Application Form.
-Following receipt of your application, we will confirm availability and proposed dates for the externship.
+When all components are received, we will confirm availability and proposed dates for the externship.
 Final confirmation will occur after we receive a $75 deposit to hold the externship dates.
 When accepted into the program, students will be sent a Veterinary Externship manual in Wildlife and Conservation Medicine.
-All 2017 externship dates are now FULL.
-We are accepting applications for 2018.

 1) Proceedings of the 1995 AAZV/WDA/AAWV Joint Annual Conference, East Lansing, Michigan.
 (Has many good examples of using wildlife as indicators of ecosystem health.)

 2) Altman R. Clubb S. et al (eds).
 1997.
 Avian Medicine and Surgery.
 W. B. Saunders.

 3) Friend M, and Franson J. 1999.
 Field Manual of Wildlife Diseases: General Field Procedures and Diseases of Birds.
 US Geological Survey.
 (This book can be downloaded from http://www.usgs.gov)